-After assessing your needs, your remedial massage therapist will outline their treatment plans to you and then leave the room to allow you to make yourself comfortable on the treatment table and undress in privacy.
-You’ll be provided with a gown or towel to cover yourself with.
+After assessing your needs, your remedial massage therapist will outline their treatment plans to you and then leave the room to allow you to make yourself comfortable on the treatment table and undress (dependant on what areas are being treated, it may be down to underwear, or just shirt off, for example) in privacy.
+You’ll be provided with a large fluffy towel to cover yourself with.

 After the massage is finished, your therapist will leave the room again allowing you to take your time coming back from a state of deep relaxation before dressing.
 Once dressed, they may make suggestions about exercise, stretching, posture and even some basic diet and lifestyle changes that can help keep you pain free for longer.

 A remedial massage is like a tune up for your body

 It’s a sad fact that there is still a pervasive attitude amongst many Australians that remedial massage is a feel-good indulgence, or is only necessary when you’re in pain.
 Don’t wait until you’re hurting before booking your remedial massage.
 Think of it as similar to putting your car in for a regular service in order to prevent expensive problems occurring down the track.
 Prevention really is the best cure.

 10 good reasons why regular remedial massage should be an essential part of your healthy lifestyle:

 1. Improve alertness and attention to help you work smarter, not harder.

 2. Increase your body’s natural killer cells, helping your immune system defend against illness and infection.